tvquizphd/public-quiz/README.md

 ## Local Testing

+- Edit the `REMOTE` in [environment.csv](./blob/main/docs/environment.csv) to match your `username/repo`.
-Open a terminal, and clone your forked repository:
+- Open a terminal, and clone your forked repository:

 ```properties
 YOU=my_github_username